bgoesswe/dataid_openeo/README.md

-Git Repository of the master thesis "Designing a Framework gaining Repeatability for the OpenEO platform" from Bernhard Gößwein
+Git Repository of the master thesis "Designing a Framework gaining Repeatability for the OpenEO platform" by Bernhard Gößwein

 It consists of the followign parts: